How to Run a Compensation Analysis: A Step-by-Step Guide for HR Teams

 Identifying roles that are significantly below market

-For roles where the band midpoint is competitive but individual employees are paid significantly below midpoint, the issue is individual pay positioning rather than an invalid band.
+For roles where the band midpoint is competitive but individual employees are paid significantly below the midpoint, the issue is individual pay positioning rather than an invalid band.
 These employees require targeted merit or equity adjustments rather than a band change.

 Step 8: Quantify the Cost of Remediation